 There are many difficulties and uncertainties inherent in pharmaceutical research and development and the introduction of new products.
 A high rate of failure is inherent in new drug discovery and development.
-The process to bring a drug from the discovery phase to regulatory approval can take over a decade and cost more than \$1 billion.
+The process to bring a drug from the discovery phase to regulatory approval can take over a decade and cost more than \$2 billion (DiMasi JA, Grabowski HG, Hansen RA.
+Innovation in the pharmaceutical industry: new estimates of R&D costs, Journal of Health Economics 2016;47:20-33.).
 Failure can occur at any point in the process, including late in the process after substantial investment.
 As a result, most research programs will not generate financial returns.
 New product candidates that appear promising in development may fail to reach the market or may have only limited commercial success.
 Delays and uncertainties in the regulatory approval processes in the U.S. and in other countries can result in delays in product launches and lost market opportunities.
 Consequently, it is very difficult to predict which products will ultimately be approved.

 We manage research and development spending across our portfolio of molecules, and a delay in, or termination of, any one project will not necessarily cause a significant change in our total research and development spending.
-Due to the risks and uncertainties involved in the research and development process, we cannot reliably estimate the nature, timing, completion dates, and costs of the efforts necessary to complete the development of our research and development projects, nor can we reliably estimate the future potential revenue that will be generated from a successful research and development project.
+Due to the risks and uncertainties involved in the research and development process, we cannot reliably estimate the nature, timing, and costs of the efforts necessary to complete the development of our research and development projects, nor can we reliably estimate the future potential revenue that will be generated from a successful research and development project.
 Each project represents only a portion of the overall pipeline, and none is individually material to our consolidated research and development expense.
 While we do accumulate certain research and development costs on a project level for internal reporting purposes, we must make significant cost estimations and allocations, some of which rely on data that are neither reproducible nor validated through accepted control mechanisms.
 Therefore, we do not have sufficiently reliable data to report on total research and development costs by project, by preclinical versus clinical spend, or by therapeutic category.